jasonleepolyu/Landsat-Panchromatic-Assisted-Downscaling-LPAD-/README.md

 	5) If the size of the panchromatic image has odd number, the last row or column will not be processed.
 Since original L1T images have m*n 30 m pixels and (2m-1)*(2n-1) 15 m panchromatic pixels, the output will have (2m-2)*(2n-2) 15 m downscaled pixels.

-Then, 'ProPADS15to20.m' is used to finish the second step of PADS, i.e., reprojecting the 15 m (or 30 m) Landsat data into the Sentinel-2 20 m resolution.
+Then, 'ProLPAD15to20.m' is used to finish the second step of LPAD, i.e., reprojecting the 15 m (or 30 m) Landsat data into the Sentinel-2 20 m resolution.

 Notes:

-	1) the input data of 'ProPADS15to20.m' is the output of 'ProPADS30to15.m';
+	1) the input data of 'ProLPAD15to20.m' is the output of 'ProLPAD30to15.m';

 	2) both bilinear and cubic convolution resampling approaches are provided; set the variable 'resampler='bl' or 'cc'' to choose;